-About two weeks ago, Ryan attended a teambuilding cookout with several of his coworkers on a Friday afternoon.
+Recently, Ryan attended a teambuilding cookout with several of his coworkers on a Friday afternoon.
 He arrived home and immediately told me that someone at the cookout made his favorite pumpkin spice cookies into cupcakes.
 I was surprised, but more surprised that we’d never thought to make the cookies into cupcakes in the 6+ years we’ve been making them!
 Ryan swore the density and taste was exactly the same, so I figured why not take the exact cookie recipe and put the dough into cupcake liners and give it ago?

 As it turns out the two-ingredient pumpkin spice cookie recipe also works well as muffins (just leave off the icing in the recipe below) and cupcakes!
 And I’d venture to guess you could make a pumpkin spice loaf out of the recipe as well if you cook everything a bit longer.
 So versatile and so darn easy!

 I topped our cupcakes with a simple homemade sweet cinnamon buttercream icing because everything is better with buttercream.